polarwinkel/mdtex2html/README.md

 Delete this and write your own `mdTeX`!
 ```

+## How to use mdtex2html

+install i.e. with

+`python3 -m pip install mdtex2html`

+then in python import in your code with

+`from mdtex2html import mdTeX2html`

+and convert your mdTeX with

+`mdTeX2html.convert('- Hello ${\sqrt{World}}^2$!')`

+passing any mdTeX-Code to it.

 ## Limitations

 The Firefox browser will display the result smoothly, as well as Safari (according to user reports).

 Just be aware, that the Cromium-engine still is not able to render MathML, but rumors say that in 2020 work has started again to make that happen, so maybe you want to check the status there.

+## Credits

+Special thanks to [Ronie Martinez](https://github.com/roniemartinez) for creating [latex2html](https://github.com/roniemartinez/latex2mathml)!

+This library is just a few lines of code added to his work and to [Python-Markdown](https://github.com/Python-Markdown/markdown).